How does the computer compute and does the computing time depends upon the speed of the computer itself or the method used to solve a given problem.

 (1) Desktop Computer with Intel Core i7 (dad#s)

 (2) iPhone 3Gs

 (3) Vintage Laptop with Intel Pentium II

-This Mathematical project explores how basic logic gates are used to build computers and compare the mathematical methods to speedup computing.
+This Computer project is to explore how basic logic gates are used to build computers and compare the mathematical methods to speedup computing.

 Science Fair Project done By Ayesha M. Rashed